Here is what you may have missed so far:

 Now that you have clarity on what you’ll do each month, you can officially sit down to plan the weeks in a particular month.
-I personally plan the weeks one day at a time (yes, one day, not one week at a time) because so much can happen and shift on a daily basis.
+I plan the weeks one day at a time (yes, one day, not one week at a time) because so much can happen and shift daily.
 I like the freedom of being able to tweak my plans based on my daily observations.

 While it’s a great idea to have a monthly overview, planning exactly what you’ll do each week can become so overwhelming that you may find yourself blocked (is there such a thing as planner’s block?)
 Coming to a dead end will not motivate you to keep going.
 Keep this as simple (and as stress-free) as possible.

 The difference between planning each week and daily planning for the week

 When you plan each week of the month, you are breaking down your monthly objectives by week—ahead of time.

 For instance, if you are choosing to make September, say, “Apple month,” your smaller objectives might be to experience sensory activities with apples, read books/stories about apples, go apple picking, do some baking with apples, do some numeration and sorting using apples and seeds, and also learning about the parts of an apple.

 You can list these objectives/activities and then plot them into your calendar on a weekly basis.
-You might choose to read stories and do some sensory activities in the first week of the month, do some math and science on the second week of the month, go apple picking and do baking on the third week of the month, and so on.
+You might choose to read stories and do some sensory activities in the first week of the month, do some math and science in the second week of the month, go apple picking and do baking in the third week of the month, and so on.

 While this seems like a great planning solution, you’ll likely run into two problems: